 They promised to continue updating it and providing new features (even though it was discontinued), but it left many people in the dark, wondering if their businesses were still in good hands.
 Many of these membership site owners have now migrated to MemberPress.

-How confusing will the primary features of your membership software be to your users?
+How confusing will the software features be to your users?

 When optimizing conversions on your membership site it's best to keep your offering simple.
 The fewer hoops members have to jump through the better.
 Shouldn't the membership software you use be optimized for selling content-driven memberships?